Need a Ride

 to several hundred dollars for a day of pampering.
 The Personal

-in a ship review, but Disney's Castaway Cay in
+retreat in a ship review, but Disney's Castaway Cay

 This "day of leisure" offers a variety of recreational

-the chaises, chairs and hammocks along the beach; tube, floatie
+use the chaises, chairs and hammocks along the beach; tube,

-and snorkeling equipment rentals are reasonably priced.
-There is
+floatie and snorkeling equipment rentals are reasonably priced.

 Public Areas